Bariatric Surgery for Acid Reflux

 Whether the link between GERD and obesity is causal or correlative, researchers and physicians agree on one thing – when obese patients take control of their weight, their acid reflux problems are eliminated.

 If you are suffering from acid reflux disease, you may be spending money on costly prescriptions to manage your condition, or even on emergency room visits because when the pain caused by GERD is indistinguishable from a heart attack.
-You can reduce or end the prescription and pain by getting your weight under control.
+You can reduce or end the prescriptions and pain by getting your weight under control.
 That first step to managing your weight – and overall health — may be weight loss surgery.
-For more information on these life-changing procedures, email us at firstname.lastname@example.org or call us at 214-396-1547.
+For more information on these life-changing procedures, email us at email@example.com or call us at 214-396-1547.